Home » English » Pronouns, Types, Rules & Examples

 It is an object of the verb.

-It is used to show the person to or for whom the action is being done.
+It is used to show the person to whom the action is being done.

 Example: whom were you meeting with?